pintergreg/software-engineering/lectures/02_scrum.md

 ## treatments

 ::: {.incremental}
-- Zombie Scrum teams often benefit from a shortened Sprint length.
+- Zombie Scrum teams often benefit from a shortened sprint length.
 Instead of three to four-week iterations decrease the length to two weeks or even just one.
 - Focus the Sprint Planning on answering the question of what type of impact the team would like to achieve within the upcoming Sprint.
 - Start the Daily Scrum by reviewing the Sprint Goal and asking what achievements the team has made towards reaching that goal.
 - Use the roadmap to provide context for the insights from the Review meeting.
-And for heaven’s sake, invite some real customers or stakeholders!
+And invite some real customers or stakeholders!
 - Use the Retrospective not to drag out the same old problems but to dream big.
 A transformational approach might be better suited than an incremental one.
 :::